-Men of Tamil Nadu usually wear Shirt with Lungi and Angavastra.
+Men of Tamil Nadu usually wear Shirts with Lungi and Angavastra.
 Lungi is a cotton cloth tied across the waist and Angavastra is a cloth carried around the shoulder.

 Tamil weddings are simple yet beautiful, they give a lot of importance to traditions and Vedas.
-Tamil Wedding like other wedding in India starts a few days earlier with many rituals like Tamil pre-wedding functions like the Naandi or the Jaanavaasam and sangeet a day before the wedding.
+Tamil Wedding like another weddings in India starts a few days earlier with many rituals like Tamil pre-wedding functions like the Naandi or the Jaanavaasam and sangeet a day before the wedding.

 The main elements of the wedding are the Vedic wedding ceremony which lasts for one hour, Tamil folk customs include Kasi Yatra, Maalai Maattral, and Oonjal.
 After the main Vedic ceremony Maangalyam they have Nalangu which are newlywed games.